Christian Arroyo Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 15th in MLB with a collective 8.9 strikeouts per nine innings.
+- The Rays pitching staff is 14th in MLB with a collective nine strikeouts per nine innings.

-- The Rays' 1.70 team ERA ranks first across all league pitching staffs.
+- The Rays have the top team ERA across all MLB pitching staffs (1.73).

-- Rays pitchers combine to surrender four home runs (0.4 per game), the fewest in the league.
+- Rays pitchers combine to give up four home runs (0.4 per game), the first-fewest in baseball.

-- McClanahan (2-0) gets the start for the Rays, his third of the season.
+- Bradley starts for the first time this season for the Rays.

-- His most recent time out came on Wednesday against the Washington Nationals, when the left-hander threw six innings, surrendering two earned runs while giving up five hits.
+- The righty is making his MLB debut.
+He's 22 years old.

 © 2023 Data Skrive.
 All rights reserved.